Mapping the Memories of Anatolian Refugees

 Editor’s note: This guest blog post was written by Ciara Barrick a Literature and Ancient Greek student at the Richard Stockton College of New Jersey.

 A group of seven students and two professors (Professor Kitromilides, The University of Athens and Professor Tom Papademetriou, The Richard Stockton College of New Jersey) have traveled to Athens to study the Turkish-speaking Orthodox Christian Communities of Asia Minor during the Ottoman Empire.
-The seminar took place at the Centre for Asia Minor Studies and focused on Oral Histories.
+The seminar was sponsored by The New York Life Insurance Company, Holy Cross Greek Orthodox School of Theology, and The Richard Stockton College of New Jersey.
+It took place at the Centre for Asia Minor Studies and focused on Oral Histories.
 These histories were provided by refugees who recount their lives in Asia Minor prior to the expulsion of their communities following the Treaty of Lausanne in 1923.

 As part of our program we did research on the archive, reading the accounts and intimately experiencing the traditions, beliefs, personal histories, and struggles that faced the Greek Orthodox Christians in Asia Minor, primarily focusing on the villages that belonged to the bishopric of Caesarea (modern-day Kayseri, Turkey).
 During our research we were also engaged with faculty and peers to piece together the history of these refugees.

-The group received a lecture from Dimitris Kamouzis (researcher at the Centre for Asia Minor Studies) on the failure of the population exchange of 1923 and what life was like for the refugees in Greece thereafter.
+The exchange resulted in one of the greatest population movements of the 20th century, it involved approximately 2 million people (around 1.5 million Christians in Turkey and 356,000 Muslims in Greece), most of whom were forcibly made refugees and de jure denaturalized from their homelands, Dimitris Kamouzis, researcher at the Centre for Asia Minor Studies, told us.
 Refugees were housed in stadiums, theatres and churches; they also built their own housing settlements on the outskirts of the cities.
 People who lived in these areas had arrived with few personal possessions and lived in shacks of tin and board.

 Refugees were hesitant to put down roots as they hoped to return to Asia Minor.
 Additionally, the racism they faced caused few to develop reasons to want to stay.
 Many spoke only Turkish or spoke little Greek which kept them at odds with the native populations.
 Language was not the only barrier for these refugees; often, women came to Greece having been separated from their husbands.
 These women were seen by the Greeks as being somehow unclean or unethical.